About Southern Communities Initiative

 $100B+

-Helped to obtain commitments of $100B+ for corporate and philanthropic racial equity programs across the U.S.
+Secured corporate commitments exceeding $100B for corporate and philanthropic programs across the U.S.

 90+